stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   --------------------------------------------------------------------------------------
   :Data elements for domestic payments. {#tbl:tbl_data_domestic}

-To elaborate on the use of particular attributes, [table @tbl:proper_domestic] contains additional information on top of the schema definitions.
+To elaborate on the use of particular attributes, [Table @tbl:proper_domestic] contains additional information on top of the schema definitions.
 Notes on individual data elements or usage patterns follow in the subsections.

   -------------------------------------------------------------------------------------------
   Field                                   Description